Things To Do in London in November

 To this day, many traditions from hundreds of years ago are upheld and followed by both the Lord Mayor and everyone taking part in the pageantry.

-There are hundreds of floats planned and 6,000 performers on hand for 2019, so there will be plenty to see and experience during this show.
+There are hundreds of floats planned and 6,000 performers on hand, so there will be plenty to see and experience during this show.

 - Admission is free